microsoft/mimalloc/readme.md

   A heap can be destroyed at once instead of deallocating each object separately.
 - __bounded__: it does not suffer from _blowup_ \[1\], has bounded worst-case allocation
-  times (_wcat_), bounded space overhead (~0.2% meta-data, with at most 16.7% waste in allocation sizes), and has no internal points of contention using atomic operations almost everywhere.
+  times (_wcat_), bounded space overhead (~0.2% meta-data, with at most 16.7% waste in allocation sizes), and has no internal points of contention using only atomic operations.
+- __fast__: In our benchmarks (see below),
+  _mimalloc_ always outperforms all other leading allocators (_jemalloc_, _tcmalloc_, _Hoard_, etc),
+  and usually uses less memory (up to 25% more in the worst case).
+A nice property is that it does consistently well over a wide range of benchmarks.

 You can read more on the design of _mimalloc_ in the upcoming technical report.